sycom/TiddlyWiki-Plugins/README.md

 A tool for having stats of wikis visitors.
 Forked from the [official one][tw-ga-official] you can find in TiddlyWiki's plugin library.
 It implements Do Not Track and enables individual tiddlers tracking

 ## [Atom feed plugin](./plugins/sycom/atom-feed) - 0.0
 A very early release of a plugin that creates an atom feed for your wiki.
-Will possibly help people to follow your news and maybe help for SEO?
+Will possibly help people to follow your news.
+And maybe will help for SEO?

 ## Sources / licenses
 * [TiddlyWiki][tiddlywiki] uses a BSD 3-Clause [License][tw-license]
 * All my projects for TiddlyWiki have [a similar one](LICENSE.md).
-Please refer to each plugin directory for more informations.
+Please refer to each plugin directory for more informations about sources.

 ## parcours for my plugins
 * **[framagit][repo]**